tonyflo/videoflo/README.md

 python done-filming.py davinci-resolve-scripting -c ttt
 ```

 If you have any screen recordings, this script will move these to a `screen` folder in the root of your project directory.
 If you will have screen recordings, please specify the path where your screen recordings are saved in your [settings.ini](settings.ini).
-Notice how the `screen_recordings` settings below uses an asterisk as a wildcard charater to match any .mov files with a filename that starts with "Screen Recording".
+Notice how the `screen_recordings` settings below uses an asterisk as a wildcard character to match any .mov files with a filename that starts with "Screen Recording".

 ```
 [main]